seregonwar/PkgToolBox/README.md

   - [x] Advanced reading of information.
   - [x] Improvement in the analysis of values in hex format.
   - [x] PS5 PKG file support.
+  - [x] Full support for PS3 PKG files, retail and debug are supported.
 - **Trophy Support**
   - [x] Full support for `.trp` trophy files (PS4).
   - [x] Full support for `.ucp` trophy files (PS5).